How to stop gambling in Alabama

 Let’s get you back in control by self-exclude from casinos in Alabama.
 Even if there is no voluntary self-exclusion program for the entire state, you can still self-exclude yourself from the casinos, or other gambling places you most often visit.
 Take a friend with you, and self-ban yourself from the casino.
 (The friend is there to make sure you do what you came to the casino to do.)

 Is there a way to self-exclusion from online casinos in Alabama?

-Again, there is no program to sign up for.
+To our best knowledge, all online gambling is prohibited in Alabama.
+It doesn’t mean nobody is gambling in unregulated foreign casinos.
+It means, however, that there are no registers or programs you can sign up for to block these.
 But, you have another option!
 You can download an app like Gamban or Betblocker.
-You can read our review of Gamban here.
+You can read our Gamban review here.

 Another advantage is that you can’t uninstall the app whenever you want.
-You need to wait until your subscription runs out.
+You have to wait until your subscription runs out.

 Welcome to QuitGamble.com

 We believe it’s important to keep away from gambling, but the ugly truth is that few people succeed by just staying away.
 To stop gambling addiction, you need to address what makes gambling so attractive to you.
 Remember the questions on top?
 On QG, we’ll work on your inner, as well as, your outer game.
 We’ll support you on your way to become gambling free!

 Join a community of people who wants to become happier, and free from their gambling problems.

 If you feel overwhelmed by all the information in this guide, don’t worry.
 As a new member, we’ll hand you the tools you need to kick this addiction’s ass step by step.

 Let’s begin by doing the Happiness Test!